-As your child snuggles close to your chest during babywearing, it’s easy to see how the process facilitates a close and comforting parental bond.
+As your child snuggles close to your chest during babywearing, it’s easy to see how this process creates a comforting parental bond.

-While very young babies must be carried facing inward, as the months pass, they will become curious about the world around them and begin attempting to explore.
-This may mean it’s a good time to consider front-facing carry.
+While very young babies must be carried facing inward, as the months pass they’ll naturally become curious about the world around them and begin exploring.
+This is usually a good time to consider a front-facing carry.

-Responsible babywearing means following guidelines offered by your carrier’s instructions and your pediatrician, but some parents may find themselves hesitant to try the carrying style or unsure if their baby is old enough.
-In fact, some parents opt out of the carry style entirely.
-In this article, we’ll talk why that is as well as the safety guidelines and age limits you should know about before trying a front-facing carry with your baby.
+Some even decide to opt out of the carry style altogether.
+In this article, we’ll discuss why that is, as well as the safety guidelines and age limits you should be aware of before trying a front-facing carry with your baby.

 Are there any reasons I wouldn’t want my baby to face forward?